 Barry has served on the National Committee of NACE (the National Association for Able Children in Education), and for five years he was the book review editor for the NACE journal Educating Able Children.
 In 1999 Barry was asked to provide oral and written evidence to the House of Commons Select Committee Inquiry into the education of able children.
 He has also been an Associate Tutor at Oxford-Brookes University.

 Robert Ashton failed his 11+ and slipped through the education system untouched, only realising why when he joined Mensa.
 For 30 years he worked as a social entrepreneur, challenging commonly held assumptions that so often hold organisations back.
 Over the years he has built a reputation as someone able to see opportunities others miss.

 In 2019, at the age of 64, Robert went to university for the first time, graduating in December 2020 with a creative writing MA.
-Already an established author, he is now writing full-time, currently working on a book that shows how we are slowly rediscovering the sense of community and mutual support that our grandparents took for granted.
+Already an established author, he is now writing full-time, his latest book Where are the Fellows who Cut the Hay shows how we are slowly rediscovering the sense of community and mutual support that our grandparents took for granted.

-Robert lives in Norfolk with his wife and a colony of feral cats.
+Robert and his wife live near the Suffolk coast, in the town where they both grew up.
 He is both a charity trustee and a Quaker.